mschweiz91/ChickenFarmApi/README.md

 # ChickenFarmApi

-The Chicken Farm API is a web application that allows users to track and maintain egg laying records for chickens on a farm.
+The Chicken Farm API is a web application that allows users to create, track, maintain, and delete egg laying records for chickens on a farm.
 It provides a RESTful API for managing chickens and their egg laying history.
 The Chicken Farm API also includes seeded data for 5 chickens and 2 egg laying records per chicken.

 ## Notes and Instructions: